springone-tour-2020-cicd/katacoda-scenarios/6-buildpacks/step4.md

 You should see the same lifecycle phases as you observed earlier in this scenario.

 When the log shows that the build is done, check your [Docker Hub](https://hub.docker.com) to validate that an image has been published.
+The image will have a tag as specified in your Image configuration, as well as an auto-generated tag.
+Both tags are aliasing the same image digest.

 `Send Ctrl+C`{{execute interrupt T1}} to stop tailing the log.